-We know that many people, in fact about 80% of the population will hurt their back at some point in life.
+We know that many people, about 80% of the population, will hurt their back at some point in life.
 In a survey conducted by Consumer Reports (CR) (see the May 2009 issue), over 14,000 subscribers had low back pain (LBP) but no surgery to treat it in 2008.
 More than half reported severe daily activity limitations for at least one week and 88% reported their LBP recurred throughout the year.

 Many indicated their sleep, sex life, and weight management all suffered as a result of LBP.
 What is important about these findings is that once you have LBP, you’re probably going to have repeat episodes.
-It’s the chronic, recurrent nature of LBP that makes it one of the most costly conditions to the injured employee, the employers, fellow workers, insurance companies, and the healthcare system in general.
+It’s the chronic, recurrent nature of LBP that makes it one of the most costly conditions to the injured employee, employers, fellow workers, insurance companies, and the healthcare system in general.
 Of interest, most of the 14,000 LBP sufferers indicated they had tried 5 or 6 different treatment approaches.
-When rating the degree of helpfulness of each type of care and their overall satisfaction with the various healthcare professionals, the hands-on therapies were the top rated, with chiropractic leading the list at 59%.
+When rating the degree of helpfulness of each type of care and their overall satisfaction with the various healthcare professionals, the hands-on therapies were the highest rated, with chiropractic leading the list at 59%.
 Physical therapists (PT) were next at 55% though later in the article a “very helpful” rating for PT was reported at 46% vs. massage therapy at 48%.
 Acupuncture was listed at third with 53%, specialty physicians at 44%, and primary care physicians were rated the lowest at 34%.
-Medications by prescription “helped a lot” in 44% and about 22% were helped by over the counter medication.
-It is ironic that other reports have indicated that only about 15% of people with LBP go to chiropractors when research, consumer satisfaction as indicated here, and all of the international guidelines have recommended that chiropractic be considered as one of the first approaches in the management of non-surgical LBP.
+Medications by prescription “helped a lot” in 44% and about 22% were helped by over-the-counter medication.
+It is ironic that other reports have indicated that only about 15% of people with LBP go to chiropractors when research, consumer satisfaction—as indicated here, and all of the international guidelines have recommended that chiropractic be considered as one of the first approaches in the management of non-surgical LBP.
 What is the hesitation?